jpakkane/capypdf/readme.md

 happens, we aim to provide the following:

 - The plain C interface is both API and ABI stable
-- The internal C++ implementation "API" is not stable in any way
-- Only C symbols are exported so in order to get to the C++ API you have to change build settings.
-If you do that, there is no stability guarantee.
+- Only C symbols are exported so you alter build settings to get at the internals, there is no stability guarantee
 - The Python API shall be stable as well

 ## PDF validity